 This policy applies to all staff working in or for the School.
 The School defines a member of staff as: Any person working at the School whether under a contract of employment, under a contract for services or otherwise than under a contract as set down by the DfE.
 Staff includes teachers, supply and peripatetic teachers and coaches, trainee teachers, teaching assistants, part-time staff, gap students, administrative staff, support staff, caretakers and other ancillary staff, staff appointed from overseas and pupils paid to work at the School.
-It also applies to regular volunteers (i.e. those who come into School once a week or more, or on more than 3 days in a 30 day period), Governors or anyone working on behalf of the School.
+It also applies to regular volunteers (i.e. those who come into School once a week or more, or on more than 3 days in a 30-day period), Governors or anyone working on behalf of the School.

 This Policy, along with all the policies listed below, is available to all pupils, parents, prospective parents, members of staff and volunteers by its publication on the School's website.
 All staff receive a hard copy on at least an annual basis.
-It is always available to view in the Pastoral Team Office and is also available in hard or soft copy upon request to the Pastoral Team PA (cgraham@sherborne.org).
+It is always available to view at School and is also available in hard or soft copy upon request to the Chief Operating Officer's PA, Sue Bruinvels bursarsec@boxhillschool.com